chisNaN/my-private-repos/README.md

 >A personal (thanks to my professional experiences) guide to give you a detailed idea of what someone can expect to start as a junior web developer in 2017-2018

+## devops-tips

+>A bunch of devops tips and tutorials.
+You can have an overview [here](https://arthur.xn--grgoi-csa.re/tips)

 ## search-jobs

 >A search jobs engine that will look up simultaneously on remixjobs, alsacreations & jobteaser